uclatonystark/ece202Aproj/index.md

 The main idea of our project is to extract information from a user's performance and the music being played.
 Using that information, user should be able to fully immerse themselves in the world of music without having to consciously click, step, or hire someone to turn page.
 When user has pressed 95% of the notes on a page, page turner will turn.
 Moreover, it constantly estimates a octave range based on player's wrist position.
 That information is also used to track user's performance.
 It allows a wide flexiblity to user since error is loosely tracked, which means page doesn't turn in a set time.
 Unlike some other products that track audio, our project provides a better solution should multiple players play at the same time in the same room.

 ### Algorithms
-1. Music Score Generation: Generate information about octave position of each note, number of notes per page from a PDF or images
+1. **Music Score Generation**: Generate information about octave position of each note, number of notes per page from a PDF or images wiht a Collab Notebook
-2. Glove: Monitor sensor values and IMU data (accelormeter, gyroscope, magnetometer)
+2. **Sensor Collection**: Monitor sensor values and IMU data (accelormeter, gyroscope, magnetometer) on glove
-3. Data Organziation: Load information about music score and sensor values
+3. **Data Organziation**: Load information about music score and sensor values in a Python script
-4. Page Turner: In real time, calculate number of presses and their cooresponding octave ranges and determine when to turn page
+4. **Page Turner**: In real time, calculate number of presses and their cooresponding octave ranges and determine when to turn page using a Python script

 The detail of the mentioned algorithm is displayed in the following sections.